oavioz/aws-workshop-serverless-datalake/README.md

 ![Architecture Diagram](./img/lab-architecture.png)

-### Learning outcomes from this workshop?
+### What you will learn from this workshop?
-* Design serverless data lake architecture
+* How to design serverless data lake architecture
-* Build a data processing pipeline and Data Lake using Amazon S3 for storing data
+* How to build a data processing pipeline and Data Lake using Amazon S3 for storing data
-* Use Amazon Kinesis/MSK for real-time streaming data
+* Using Amazon Kinesis/MSK for real-time streaming data
-* Use AWS Glue to automatically catalog datasets
+* Using AWS Glue to automatically catalog datasets
-* Run interactive ETL scripts in an Amazon SageMaker Jupyter notebook connected to an AWS Glue development endpoint
+* How to run interactive ETL scripts in an Amazon SageMaker Jupyter notebook connected to an AWS Glue development endpoint
-* Query data using Amazon Athena & visualize it using Amazon QuickSight
+* Rin queries data using Amazon Athena & visualize it using Amazon QuickSight

-# Pre-requisites:
+# Workshop Requirements
-* You need to have access to an AWS account with **AdminstratorAccess**
+* AWS account with **AdminstratorAccess**
-* This lab should be executed in **us-east-1** region
+* This workshop should be run in **us-east-1** region
-* Best is to **follow links from this  guide** & open them **in new a tab**
+* I recommend to **follow links from this  guide** & open them **in new a tab**
-* Run this lab in a modern browser
+* You can run this workshop in Microsoft Edge or Google Chrome or Firefox

 # Part 1: Ingest and Storage